FPGA-Research-Manchester/fos/standalone_code/Sobel/README.md

 To start the module, you need to set the LSB to 1. **NOTE:** The meaning of each specific control register bit is documented in the  [initialising the module section](#intialising-the-module).
 We then use a while loop to wait for the module to finish.
 We check the 'done bit' to see when this is the case.
 This is the 2nd bit of the control register.

 #### Hardware Vs Software
 In our version of the driver file, we wanted to see the difference between the code being run on hardware and software.
-To support this we copied the sobel code from the github directory
+To support this we copied the sobel code from the [github](https://github.com/Xilinx/SDAccel_Examples/blob/1e273f6ef01073f878a4c2b5ca4d6ad5aec7e616/vision/edge_detection/src/krnl_sobelfilter.cl) directory.
+If we want to see how the code ran in software, all we need to do is remove the OpenCL specific code and call the code as a normal C++ function.

+In the software version of the program, the module's registers would not be used, so we simply added an if statement around those lines.
+The udmabuf buffer still needs to be used, therefore that code will not change.
+Furthermore, the way that we run the code is done differently.
+We just do a normal function call and then output the data that is returned.

 ### Outputting Results
 This is done in two steps: reading data from the buffer into a Mat object, outputting the Mat object to the screen